-The club has completed the signings of Adam Lallana, Emre Can and Rickie Lambert and is close to finalizing a deal to sell Suarez to Barcelona.
+They have completed the signings of Adam Lallana, Emre Can and Rickie Lambert and are close to finalising a deal to sell Suarez to Barcelona.

 With the Uruguayan's move set to be a straight cash deal, the focus will turn to the club finding a blue-chip replacement.

-Yet Liverpool needs a ready-made forward star rather than a potential one if the club is not to move backwards following its astonishing improvement last season.
+Yet Liverpool need a ready-made forward star rather than a potential one if they are not to move backwards following their astonishing improvement last season.